jwaliszko/ExpressiveAnnotations/README.md

 [![Release version](https://img.shields.io/github/release/jwaliszko/ExpressiveAnnotations.svg)](https://github.com/jwaliszko/ExpressiveAnnotations/releases/latest)
 [![License](http://img.shields.io/badge/license-MIT-blue.svg)](http://opensource.org/licenses/MIT)

-A small .NET and JavaScript library which provides annotation-based conditional validation mechanisms.
-Given attributes allow to forget about imperative way of step-by-step verification of validation conditions in many cases.
+A small .NET and JavaScript library which provides full-stack, annotation-based, conditional validation mechanisms.
+Given attributes, powered by expressions engine, allow to forget about imperative way of step-by-step verification of validation conditions in many cases.
 Since fields validation requirements are applied as metadata, domain-related code is more condensed.

 ### Table of contents
  - [What is the context behind this work?](#what-is-the-context-behind-this-implementation)